websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/filtering-collections-on-a-page.md

 # Filtering Collections on a Page

-In order to improve the experience for Users viewing Collections on your Site, you may want them to be able to filter the content, with a keyword for example.
+In order to improve the experience for Users viewing Collections on your Site, you can add Page Fragments to allow them to filter content in those Collections.
+For example, you can add a Fragment that lets Users search for keywords and filter the displayed Collections with them.

 There are two Page Fragments you can add to your pages to help Users filter content in displayed Collections: the [Collection Filter Fragment](#using-the-collection-filter-fragment) and the [Applied Filters Fragment](#using-the-applied-filters-fragment).

 ## Using the Collection Filter Fragment

 The Collection Filter Fragment allows Users to filter the content displayed in a chosen Collection on the page.
-Users can
+Users can either search for keywords or select categories to filter the Collection associated with the filter Fragment.

 Follow these steps to add and configure a Collection Filter Fragment to a page (that is already displaying a Collection in a [Collection Display Fragment](./displaying-collections.md#configuring-a-collection-display-fragment)):